Hugh Laurie: Comedy and acting

-Laurie starred in the Thames Television film Letters from a Bomber Pilot (1985) directed by David Hodgson.
+Laurie starred in the Thames Television film Letters from a Bomber Pilot (1985), directed by David Hodgson.
 This was a serious acting role, the film being dramatised from the letters home of Pilot Officer J.R.A.
 "Bob" Hodgson, a pilot in RAF Bomber Command, who was killed in action in 1943.

 Laurie appeared in the music videos for the 1986 single "Experiment IV" by Kate Bush, and the 1992 Annie Lennox single "Walking on Broken Glass" in British Regency period costume alongside John Malkovich.
 Laurie appeared in the Spice Girls' film Spice World (1997) and had a brief guest-starring role on Friends in "The One with Ross's Wedding" (1998).

 Laurie's later film appearances include Sense and Sensibility (1995), adapted by and starring Emma Thompson; the Disney live-action film 101 Dalmatians (1996), where he played Jasper, one of the bumbling criminals hired to kidnap the puppies; Elton's adaptation of his novel Inconceivable, Maybe Baby (2000); Girl from Rio; the 2004 adaptation of The Flight of the Phoenix, and Stuart Little.

-Since 2002, Laurie has appeared in a range of British television dramas, guest-starring that year in two episodes of the first season of the spy thriller series Spooks on BBC One.
+Since 2002, Laurie has appeared in a range of British television dramas, guest-starring that year in two episodes of the first series of the spy thriller series Spooks on BBC One.
 In 2003, he starred in and also directed ITV's comedy-drama series fortysomething (in one episode of which Stephen Fry appears).
 In 2001, he voiced the character of a bar patron in the Family Guy episode "One If by Clam, Two If by Sea".
 Laurie voiced the character of Mr. Wolf in the cartoon Preston Pig.
 He was a panellist on the first episode of QI, alongside Fry as host.
-In 2004, Laurie guest-starred as a professor in charge of a space probe called Beagle, on The Lenny Henry Show.
+In 2004, Laurie guest-starred on The Lenny Henry Show.